What is the Best Font for a Resume?

 Remember that the person reading your resume may not have downloaded the font you’ve chosen on their computer.
 (Looking at you, creatives.
 You might have a great, creative font choice, but it’s not worth a darn if it doesn’t load.)

 For example, the font you’re reading here on our site is called Lato.
 We picked it because it’s a great web font.
 Looks pretty simple, right?
-Too bad it’s not standard in Word.
+Too bad it’s not standard in Word, so you shouldn’t use it for your resume.

 “But what if I’m uploading my resume as a PDF?”

-Among the many myths and misunderstandings about Applicant Tracking Systems is the belief that certain ATS’s will be unable to read or will all-out reject certain fonts.
+Among the many myths and misunderstandings about Applicant Tracking Systems is the belief that certain ATS programs will be unable to read or will all-out reject certain fonts.
 Don’t buy it.
-These software programs will rarely “reject” your resume, much less for something as small as your font.
+These software programs will virtually never actually “reject” your resume before a human is capable of choosing to read it, much less for something as small as your font.

 At this point, ATS systems can easily read common, Word-standard fonts.
-An ATS’s text parsing function might confuse certain letters if you use a crazy font, but you’re not going to.
+An ATS’s text parsing function might confuse certain letters if you use a crazy font, but you’re not going to because you already read the first two points in this blog.
 If you are abiding by rule #2, then you should have no issues making sure that your resume parses correctly in an ATS.
 (Besides, you need to focus on the needs of the human decision-makers.)

 Elegant Word-standard font ideas: